On Jordan-H\"older series of some locally analytic representations: Introduction

-depending on a standard parabolic subgroup $P\subset G$.
-Let us explain the notation used.
-We fix once and for all a finite extension $K$ of $L$ which will be our field of coefficients.
-Let $\Rep^{\infty,a}_K(L_P)$ be the category of smooth admissible representations of a Levi subgroup $L_P \sub P$ on $K$-vector spaces.
-Let $\Rep_K^{\ell a}(G)$ be the category of locally analytic representations of $G$ on $K$-vector spaces.
-By $\cO$ we denote the {\it BGG}-category of $U(\frg \otimes_L K)$-modules where $\frg = \Lie(G)$.
-Then we let $\cO^\frp_\alg$ be the subcategory consisting of those modules $M$ which are of type $\frp=\Lie (P)$ (i.e. $\frp_K$ acts locally finite, cf. \cite[ch.
-9]{H1}), and whose weights are integral.
-Given such a module $M$, there is a finite-dimensional $K$-subspace $W \sub M$ which is stable under $U(\frp_K)$ and which generates $M$ as $U(\frg_K)$-module.
-Let $\frd$ be the kernel of the canonical surjection $U(\frg_K) \otimes_{U(\frp_K)} W \ra M$, a nd let $W'$ be the dual representation of $\frp$.
-Our assumption on the weights implies that $W'$ lifts uniquely to an algebraic representation of $P$.
+Given a module $M$ in $\cO^\frp_\alg$, there is a finite-dimensional $K$-subspace $W \sub M$ which is stable under $U(\frp_K)$ and which generates $M$ as $U(\frg_K)$-module.
+Let $\frd$ be the kernel of the canonical surjection $U(\frg_K) \otimes_{U(\frp_K)} W \ra M$, and let $W'$ be the dual representation.
+By what we have said above, $W'$ lifts uniquely to an algebraic representation of $P$.
 Then we consider the locally analytic induced representation